Glenn T. Seaborg: Return to California

-Following his service as Chairman of the Atomic Energy Commission, Seaborg returned to UC Berkeley where he was awarded the position of University Professor.
+Following his service as Chairman of the AEC, Seaborg returned to UC Berkeley where he was awarded the position of University Professor.
 At the time, there had been fewer University Professors at UC Berkeley than Nobel Prize winners.
 He also served as Chairman of the Lawrence Hall of Science where he became the principal investigator for Great Explorations in Math and Science (GEMS) working with director Jacqueline Barber.
 Seaborg served as chancellor at the University of California, Berkeley, from 1958 to 1961, and served as president of the American Association for the Advancement of Science in 1972 and as president of the American Chemical Society in 1976.

 In 1980, he transmuted several thousand atoms of bismuth-209 into gold (^{197}Au) at the Lawrence Berkeley Laboratory.
-His experimental technique, using nuclear physics, was able to remove protons and neutrons from the bismuth atoms.
+His experimental technique, using the lab's Bevalac particle accelerator, was able to remove protons and neutrons from the bismuth atoms by bombarding it with carbon and neon nuclei traveling near the speed of light.
 Seaborg's technique would have been far too expensive to enable routine manufacturing of gold, but his work was close to the mythical Philosopher's Stone.
 As gold has four fewer protons and (taking the only naturally occurring bulk isotopes of either) eight fewer neutrons than bismuth, a total of twelve nucleons have to be removed from the bismuth nucleus to produce gold using Seaborg's method.

 In 1981, Seaborg became a founding member of the World Cultural Council.